Landmark Decisions in the Law of Torts

 In December 1997, a fire broke out in the Uphaar Cinema in Delhi wherein 59 theatregoers died and 103 were injured.
 Shortly after the interval, a transformer of the Delhi Vidyut Board caught fire.
 By the time the smoke reached the theatre, the electricity went off.

 People tried to move out through the exit on the left side top corner of the balcony; the staircase outside the balcony exit was full of noxious fumes and the other exit was locked.
-Case for adequate compensation was filed against the cinema owners, DVB that installed a defective generator in the basement of the theatre, MCD, Delhi Fire Force and the Licensing Authority.
+Case for adequate compensation was filed against the cinema owners, DVB, which installed a defective generator in the basement of the theatre, MCD, Delhi Fire Force and the Licensing Authority.

 The court had to majorly decide on the extent of liability of the different stakeholders: the cinema owners, the Delhi Vidyut Board, the Licensing Authority.
 It was a settled fact that the case was a clear case of negligence.
 Hence, the court had to rule on: